An Open Letter to Drivers on MN Highway 61 This Tourist Season: Quit Being Jerks

 On the flipside, there are a couple precious passing zones north of Two Harbors where drivers can theoretically get past the slowpokes and cruise along to their destination.
 Why is it that the Buick (don't know why I picked a Buick, I just did) that was going 40 MPH for 10 miles decides to speed up to 65 MPH in the passing zone, only to slow down again when things whittle back down to two lanes?
 The people speeding up behind you were hoping to get past you, not race you for the duration of the passing zone to see if they can get by before their rare passing window disappears.
 SMH.

-With the North Shore tourist season ramping up as the weather warms up, don't be a jerk.
+With the North Shore tourist season in effect, don't be a jerk.
 Drive the legal speed limit, give people proper space, use passing zones properly, and we'll all get to our destinations happily and safely.